bryanthowell-tableau/tableau_tools/README.md

 Yo'll notice that `query_workbook` and `query_datasource` include parameters for the project (and the username for workbooks).
 This is because workbook and datasource names are only unique within a Project of a Site, not within a Site.
 If you search without the project specified, the method will return a workbook if only one is found, but if multiple are found, it will throw a `MultipleMatchesFoundException` .

-Starting in tableau_tools 4.0, `query_project` returns a `Project` object, which is necessary when setting Permissions.
+Unlike almost every other singular method, `query_project` returns a `Project` object, which is necessary when setting Permissions, rather than an `etree.Element` .
+This does take some amount of time, because all of the underlying permissions and default permissions on the project are requested when creating the Project object

 `TableauRestApiConnection.query_project(project_name_or_luid) : returns Project`

+If you just need to look at the values from the XML, can request the XML element using:

+`TableauRestApiConnection.query_project_xml_object(project_name_or_luid(`

+or if you already have a Project object, you can access it this way:

+`Project.get_xml_obj()`

 #### 1.2.5 Querying Permissions
 Because Permissions actually exist and attach to Published Content on the Tableau Server, all Permissions are handled through one of the derived `PublishedContent` classes (Project, Workbook, or Datasource).
 There are no direct methods to access them, because the `PublishedContent` methods include the most efficient algorithms for updating Permissions with the least amount of effort.
 See Section 1.4 for all the details on Permissions.